|

 Chance are the bear can't climb to the top, but, it is best to be

-for bears with claws.
-However, you will have to check with your
+claws.
+However, you will have to check with your state regulations

 |